The best bath towels of 2021

 Best value bath towel: Target Threshold Performance Bath Towel ($8; target.com)

 We’ve long been fans of Target’s Threshold brand for all things wallet-friendly, and we found its bath towel to be no exception.
-OEKO-TEX certified to standard 100, it feels well made for a towel under $10, as well as comfortable against the skin, falling into the more roughly textured category.
-A generously sized bath towel, at 54 inches x 30 inches, it dried us effectively after a bath, and hang-drying time was about average.
+OEKO-TEX certified to standard 100, it feels well made for a towel under $10, not to mention comfortable against the skin, falling into the more roughly textured category.
+A generously sized bath towel, at 54 inches by 30 inches, it dried us effectively after a bath, and hang-drying time was about average.

 We saw a few loose threads after a wash and dry cycle, but this towel generally felt durable, particularly for its tiny price tag.
 One of our editors, in fact, has used hers for years and can attest to its ability to stand up to hundreds of wash cycles.
 While it does lose a bit of its softness over the years, that’s to be expected for a towel that’s just 8 bucks.